-Both preclinical and clinical pharmaceutical development as well as pharmaceutical manufacturing, including plant and equipment, and marketing are all subject to very thorough regulations developed by many governmental authorities at the national and at the European level, and in the United States.
-The European Medicines Agency (EMA), the French Agence nationale de sécurité du médicament et des produits de santé (ANSM), the US Food and Drug Administration (FDA) and other regulators require compliance with strict conditions for the manufacturing, development and marketing of products such as those developed by Transgene, especially at the preclinical and clinical stages.
+Both preclinical and clinical pharmaceutical development as well as pharmaceutical manufacturing, including plant and equipment, and marketing, are all subject to complex and demanding regulations developed by many governmental authorities at the national and at the European level, and in the United States.
+The European Medicines Agency (EMA), the Agence nationale de sécurité du médicament et des produits de santé (ANSM) (French medicines agency), the U.S. Food and Drug Administration (FDA) and other regulators require compliance with strict conditions for the manufacturing, development and marketing of products such as those developed by Transgene, especially at the preclinical and clinical stages.

-The degree of reporting required for the authorization of a clinical trial or for marketing has been standardized for all medications.
-The information must meet quality, safety and efficacy requirements.
+The information required for authorizations of clinical trials or for marketing must meet ethical, quality, safety and efficacy requirements for human use.

+Requests for clinical trials are carried out at national level following an evaluation by at least one health authority and one ethics committee.
+Within the European Union, this assessment can be partly coordinated.
 Requests for authorization of clinical trials are carried out at the national level and can require several approvals from clinical centers.

-In the European Union, there is a "centralized" procedure for obtaining approval for market launch for biotechnology products, thereby avoiding a separate submission to each Member State.
+In the European Union, there is a "centralized" procedure for obtaining marketing authorization for biotechnology products, thereby avoiding a separate submission to each Member State.
 In the United States and the European Union, the average time required to obtain this authorization is approximately one year from the date the request is submitted.